SharkSnack/shiren-6/content/dungeons/dune-of-batsu.md

     - This calculates out to roughly 17\~21 direct attacks to defeat it.
 - Silver Arrows deal \~20 damage when Shiren is Lv30 and has 8 strength.
     - The arrows don't break sand pillars even with piercing properties.
-- Swift Grass, Power Up Grass, and Invincible Grass are fantastic.
+- Swift Grass, Power-up Grass, and Invincible Grass are fantastic.
-    - Attack Incense can be paired with Invincible Grass to quickly deal massive damage.
+    - Aggressive Incense can be paired with Invincible Grass to quickly deal massive damage.
 - The boss is immune to Explosion Trap, and gets cured of bad status conditions instead.
-- Empathy Staff can be used to supplement damage if your damage output is low.
+- Empathetic Staff can be used to supplement damage if your damage output is low.
 - Slumber Scroll doesn't increase the action speed of the boss afterwards.

 # Monsters